 Some of my earliest memories revolve around markets.

 My mother used to lead me through the farmers’ market in York, Pennsylvania.
 High wooden rafters and bright lighting made it feel like a movie set filled with characters: butchers, confectioners, farmers, and craftspeople.
-Local specialties included Pennsylvania Dutch delicacies of apple dumplings, pickled red beet eggs, chicken corn soup, and chow-chow.
+Local specialties included Pennsylvania Dutch apple dumplings, pickled red beet eggs, chicken corn soup, and chow-chow.
 Our market basket filled to the brim each week.
-Years later I first fell in love with French markets when one seemed to appear magically in Fontainebleau, just outside the hotel where I was staying.
-It disappeared after a few hours, as French markets do, leaving not even a vagrant lettuce leaf.
+Years later I fell in love with French markets when one seemed to appear magically just outside the hotel where I was staying in Fontainebleau.

 I write about food and travel.
 I share my enthusiasm for French markets in two guidebooks: Markets of Paris, 2nd ed. and Markets of Provence: Food, Antiques, Crafts, and More.
 My blog features descriptions and stories about food markets, flea and antique markets, craft markets, and related topics.